 Pack Emergency Car Kit

 You never know what might happen on a road trip, so make sure to pack an emergency kit filled with food, water, clothes, batteries and a first aid kit.
+For cold weather, also pack a snow brush and a foldable shovel.
 You’ll thank yourself later when you need it.

 Plan Your Stops